Alaanor/beatlist/README.md

 # Beatlist

-Beatlist is an electron app to create and manage playlist for the game BeatSaber.
+Beatlist is an app to manage playlist and beatmap for the game BeatSaber.

 # Feature